CompSciLauren/dev-docs/docs/Cheat Sheets/Kubernetes.md

 > With this method, don't forget to switch back to local context to make sure that you aren't accidentally messing with a shared context unintentionally.

+Update your AWS config to point to a specific role:

-`aws eks --region region-name update-kubeconfig --name last-part-of-name-of-context --alias name-of-context --role-arn role-arn-here`
+`aws eks --region region-name update-kubeconfig --name last-part-of-name-of-context --alias name-of-context --role-arn specific-role-here`

 `kubectl config set-context name-of-context --namespace=name_of_namespace`